rarup1/pygmailcleaner/README.md

 # PyGmailCleaner

 PyGmailCleaner is a command-line interface (CLI) application designed to help you manage and clean up your Gmail inbox efficiently.
-It provides simple options to filter emails by
+It provides simple options to filter emails by various criteria and automate the deletion process.

 ## Features

+- Filter emails by date, promotions, unread status, importance, and attachments.
+- Interactive prompts for easy configuration.
+- Option to delete emails immediately or after confirmation.

 ## Prerequisites